Fiona-T/pension-pal/README.md

   * deleted via the Delete record modal accessed using the Delete button
   * records are viewed on the My Jobs page
   * some details from the employment record are used when viewing the Pension details on My Pensions page
+  * Employer name must be unique for that user (so that it is clear which Employment the user is choosing when they select the Employment from the dropdown list when adding the Pension)
 - Pension
 ![diagram for Pension table](docs/erd/pension.png)
   * records are created, edited and deleted by a registered user from the frontend
   * created via the Add Pension button and form from My Pensions page
   * edited via the Edit Pension form accessed using the Edit button
   * deleted via the Delete record modal accessed using the Delete button
+  * deleting a Job record will delete any attached Pension records
+  * a Pension Provider record can't be deleted if there are Pension records attached
   * records are viewed on the My Pensions page
 - PensionProvider
 ![diagram for PensionProvider table](docs/erd/provider.png)
   * records are created, edited and deleted via the Admin panel by the website owner and cannot be edited by a regular user
   * data in this model is viewed as part of the Pension view
+  * when a user edits or adds a pension, they can select from the active Pension Provider records when choosing the Pension Provider for that pension record.

 ## Project structure
 ---